jblotus/explosivewebsprogramming/source/_posts/2010-12-14-you-cant-do-a-natural-sort-on-a-string-column-in-mysql.md

 ---
-title: 'You can't do a natural sort on a string column in MySQL'
+title: 'You cant do a natural sort on a string column in MySQL'
 author: jblotus
 layout: post
 dsq_thread_id: